YashwantOstwal/hxui_program/README.md

 Initializes the HxUI Lite Token-2022 mint used for free HxUI Lite tokens, distributed to users adding components via the shadcn CLI.
 Minting is rate-limited.

 **HxUI Vault**
-A PDA that stores proceeds from HxUI token sales, which can later be withdrawn by the admin.
+An account that stores proceeds from HxUI token sales, which can later be withdrawn by the admin.

 ## ![init_dui flow](./public/init_dui.png)